ythecombinator/xzibit/README.md

 - Each new **slide** (horizontally navigated) is a new `.jade` file in which we work on - and after add in `src/templates/index.jade` making the includes in the order of presentation.

+  > Your `index.jade` must be something like this:

+    ```jade
+      doctype html
+      html
+        include layouts/head
+        body
+          .reveal
+            .slides

+              include ../slides/slide-1
+              include ../slides/slide-2
+              // And so on

+          include layouts/scripts
+    ```

 - Each new **vertical slide** (vertically navigated, inside a **slide**) is a `section.sec-slide` within the `section` in the slide that you're working in.